neithernut/cmoh/README.md

    user-defined type.

 Currently, CMOH is in early development.
-However, a preliminary user [uesr documentation](doc/README.md) does exist, as well as examples.
+However, a preliminary user [user documentation](doc/README.md) does exist, as well as examples.

 Using this library